 01Use Your Card Wisely

-If you are not sure about a site, take the time to research it for reviews to make sure there are no issues.
-Additionally, you should be on the look out for skimmers that are put into ATMs or or other places you use your card, and thieves use this to collect your card information.
-If something does not look right at an ATM do not use it.
+If you are not sure about a site, take the time to read reviews to make sure there are no issues.
+Additionally, you should be on the lookout for skimmers that are put into ATMs or other places you use your card, which are used to illegally collect your card information.
+If something does not look right at an ATM, do not use it.

 02Monitor Your Accounts

-By monitoring the transactions on your cards daily or weekly, you can catch the problem more quickly and call the bank to stop unauthorized charges.
+By monitoring the transactions on your cards daily or weekly, you can catch fraudulent activity more quickly and call the bank to stop unauthorized charges.
 You should be balancing your account to every statement at the very least.
-Some banks will let you see pending charges when you monitor your account. these can be stopped before they go through completely.
+Some banks will let you see pending charges when you monitor your account. these can be stopped before they go through.

 03Check Your Credit Report

 When you monitor your credit report, you can catch this activity.
 You are allowed to pull a credit report from each of the three agencies each year for free.
 If you space these every four months, you can monitor your credit throughout the year.

-04Reporting Fraudulent Activity
+04Report Fraudulent Activity

 Then you will need to file a police report.
 The bank may require a copy of this report to reverse the charges or to close down the fraudulent account.
-This can be a time consuming and extensive process, and you need to be prepared to follow through.
+This can be a time-consuming and extensive process, and you need to be prepared to follow through.
 Same goes with your credit report.
 If there is an error on your credit report, you need to contact both the report and the credit agencies to have the changes made to your report.

 But it can be helpful to have someone on your side who will help you sort through the mess if your identity is stolen, or prevent it from happening altogether.
 Many people will sign up for this after they deal with identity theft, but getting it before that happens will save you the hassle of dealing with identity theft or fraudulent charges in the first place.

 What If My Credit Card or Debit Card Information Has Been Compromised?